China–Tajikistan relations: History

 The two countries established formal relations on January 4, 1992, shortly after the dissolution of the Soviet Union.
-As the leader of Tajikistan, now-President Emomali Rahmon first visited Beijing in March 1993.
+As the leader of Tajikistan, now-President Emomali Rahmon first visited Beijing in March 1993 and met with CCP General Secretary Jiang Zemin and Chinese President Yang Shangkun.
+China's embassy in Dushanbe has been functioning since March 13, 1992 and the Tajik embassy in Beijing was established on April 7, 1997.

 Economy and trade

 The total trade turnover between the two countries in 2012 has reached U.S. $2 billion.
 China is among the three largest trade partners of Tajikistan.
 A number of large Chinese enterprises in various industries operate in Tajikistan.
+In 2012, Tajikistan obtained China's promise to provide it with nearly US$1 billion in the form of grants, technical assistance and credits on preferential terms.

+Tajikistan and China have signed approximately 200 agreements on trade, health, agriculture, and education.

+In 2022, China accounted for 17.5% of Tajikistan's total trade, second largest after Russia.

+Tajikistan is active in China's Belt and Road Initiative (BRI), viewing the BRI as an opportunity to increase inbound foreign direct investment, modernize its transportation infrastructure, and build better connections with Europe and China.

 Border dispute

 China had a longstanding territorial claim on about 28,430 square kilometers (10.977 square miles) of Tajik territory since 1884, which was taken from the then Qing dynasty by unequal treaties.

-In 2011, as part of a boundary agreement, China officially relinquished its claim on 96% of the total disputed territory, while Tajikistan ceded around 4% - about 1,137 square km (439 square miles) - to China.
+In 2011, as part of a boundary agreement, China officially relinquished its claim on 96% of the total disputed territory, while Tajikistan ceded around 4% - about 1,137 square km (439 square miles) – to China.

-International cooperation

-Tajikistan and China are active members of regional and international organizations and as a result, they closely cooperate within the frameworks of these organizations, particularly within the framework of the Shanghai Cooperation Organisation.

-Because it has a border with China's Muslim Xinjiang province, Tajikistan's political stability is very important to China.
-China firmly supports Tajikistan's efforts to preserve its national security and stability, and it also helps Tajikistan develop its economy.
-In 2012, Tajikistan obtained China's promise to provide it with nearly US$1 billion in the form of grants, technical assistance and credits on preferential terms.

-The Embassy of the People's Republic of China in Dushanbe has been functioning since March 13, 1992 and the Embassy of the Republic of Tajikistan in Beijing was established on April 7, 1997.
-The Ambassador Extraordinary and Plenipotentiary of the People's Republic of China to the Republic of Tajikistan is Mr. Fan Syanzhun (since August 2010) and the Ambassador Extraordinary and Plenipotentiary of the Republic of Tajikistan to the People's Republic of China is Mr. Rashid Olimov (since November 2005).

-The legal framework of the relationship between the two countries accounts for more than 200 interstate and intergovernmental agreements.

-United Nations
+Political relations

+Tajikistan follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
+Tajikistan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.

 In July 2019, Tajikistan was one of 50 countries that supported China's policies in Xinjiang, signing a joint letter to the UNHRC commending China's "remarkable achievements in the field of human rights", claiming "Now safety and security has returned to Xinjiang and the fundamental human rights of people of all ethnic groups there are safeguarded.

-In November 2019, Tajikistan was one of 54 countries that signed a joint statement in which they expressed their support for China's policies in Xinjiang.
+Tajikistan was one of 16 countries that defended China in 2019 but did not do so in 2020.
 In June 2020, Tajikistan was one of 53 countries that supported the Hong Kong national security law at the United Nations.